 Where women glow and men plunder”

-The phrase “women glow” is often misunderstood but could refer to a healthy, sun-kissed look.
+“Women glow” could refer to a healthy, sun-kissed look.

-“Men plunder” is more ominous, suggesting a history of exploitation or colonialism, hinting at how Australia’s past isn’t just about adventure but also conquest.
+“Men plunder” implies a history of exploitation or colonialism, so he’s saying that Australia’s past isn’t just about adventure but also conquest.

 “Can’t you hear, can’t you hear the thunder?